BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I finished the initial data explorarion and started to clean the data.

 **Thoughts:** I didn't do that much today, but I understand that is one of the most important parts of any data analysis so I have to master data cleaning!

+### Day 25: March 31, 2020

+**Today's Progress**: Today I removed the unnecessary columns and renamed some columns to standartize both datasets.
+I also did some easy exercises to review basic concepts of Python like lists.

+**Thoughts:** 1/4 of way passed, the time runs so fast!